 WE ENCOURAGE YOU TO TAKE ADVANTAGE OF INTERNET OR TELEPHONE VOTING.
 BOTH ARE AVAILABLE 24 HOURS A DAY, 7 DAYS A WEEK.

-Internet and telephone voting are available through 11:59 PM (EDT) the day before the Annual Meeting, Your Internet or telephone vote authorizes the named proxies to vote the shares in the same manner as if you marked, signed and returned your proxy card.
-If you vote your proxy by Internet or by telephone, you do not need to mail back your proxy card.
-VOTE BY INTERNET - www.proxyvote.com Use the Internet to vote your proxy.
-Have your proxy card in hand when you access th
+Internet and telephone voting are available through 11:59 PM (EDT) the day before the Annual Meeting.
+Your Internet or telephone vote authorizes the named proxises to vote the shares in the same manner as if you marked, signed and returned your proxy card.
+If you vot your proxy card.
+If you vot your proxy card.

-VOTE BY TELEPHONE - 1-800-690-6903 Use any touch-tone telephone to vote your proxy.
+VOTE BY INTERNET - www.proxyvote.com

+Note that the vote your proxy.
+Have your proxy card in hand when you tone telephone to vote your proxy.
 Have your proxy card in hand

+VOTE BY TELEPHONE - 1-800-690-6903